rafamacias/ip-location/README.md

 Find the location of the user based on the IP with different services.

+Done in ES6 and brought to the browser with Babel and Browserify

 ## Getting Started

 `#: git clone git://github.com/coverflowjs/coverflow.git`